A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Findings

 Interpreting medical images to identify disease progression or abnormalities often depends on differential diagnosis and validating speculations.
 Participants highlighted how text-to-CT Scan GenAI could play a pivotal role in supporting these tasks by generating CT scans based on their interpretation to visualize hypotheses and refine interpretations.
 For example, R1 described how the GenAI could assist in determining conditions like cardiomegaly by providing reference images to compare against patient scans.
 Beyond aiding in diagnosis, the tool could support the refinement of more precise clinical impressions, which participants discovered as they continued generating more CT Scans.
 R5 described how the generation of reference images could refine the specificity of their observations, ``\textit{Instead of just right pleural effusion, I can compare the image and then specify which segment I expect the pleural effusion to be in}''.
 Using this process, R5 reflected on how generating CT scans ``...\textit{can be useful to revise my diagnosis to add more details''} and ``\textit{...use the generation for differential diagnosis}''.

-The comparative functionality in the interface allowed R6 to discover that their impression of the original patient case presented to them was not completely correct, when they compared the image findings in the generated image to the provided real CT: ``\textit{So, I said, smaller effusion, and sometimes people say mild effusion, some say severe effusion.
+The comparative functionality in the interface allowed R6 to discover that their impression of the original patient case presented to them was not completely correct when they compared the image findings in the generated image to the provided real CT: ``\textit{So, I said, smaller effusion, and sometimes people say mild effusion, some say severe effusion.
 But so this generated AI gives me a very small effusion.
-But \textbf{now I'm thinking this might be a mild effusion instead of a small effusion}, which can be very helpful actually...Something like when we use those subjective words and if we have something where somethings objective, could help us a lot actually}''.
+But \textbf{now I'm thinking this might be a mild effusion instead of a small effusion}, which can be very helpful actually...Something like when we use those subjective words and if we have something where somethings objective, could help us a lot actually.}''

-Together, these scenarios underscore the potential of text-to-CT Scan GenAI to enhance the accuracy, efficiency, and precision of image interpretation in clinical practice, empowering clinicians with both routine and challenging cases.
-However, it also raises implications for accountability, confirmation bias, and unintentional deskilling, which we will discuss in Section\textbf{~\ref{challenges}}.
+Together, these scenarios underscore the potential of text-to-CT Scan GenAI to enhance the accuracy, efficiency, and precision of image interpretation in clinical practice, empowering clinicians while reviewing both routine and challenging cases.
+However, it also raises implications for accountability, confirmation bias, and unintentional deskilling.